johnfrenchxyz/johnfrench.xyz/_portfolio-items/code-coloring.markdown

 date:   2016-07-25 11:39:32 -0400
 categories: ux design atom
 img: images/portfolio/code/code-coloring.png
-excerpt: LSharing code is important.
+excerpt: Sharing code is important.
 Whether it is a blog post or documentation, having clear code examples is fundamentally important to communication in the developer ecosystem.
 That is why I feel it is paramount that these code samples meet modern accessibility standards.
 For code samples, contrast is particularly important.
 That is why I developed a CSS code theme that meets contrast standards.
 ---

 ![Color swatches]( {{site.baseurl}}/images/portfolio/code/code-coloring.png )